Subekshya8686/waterflow-journal/journal.md

+### Date: 23rd Jan

-"Node js, Nodemon, simple (req, res)
+Node js, Nodemon, simple (req, res)
+Nodemon is live a live server.
+Helps develop node.js based applications.
+Restarts when changes in directory are detected.

-Api connecting for table-assigned"
+Api connecting for table-assigned
+Till now the api endpoint was not connected to the waterflowtechnology api point.
+After connecting it, I was assigned to show the data from the backend to the front end table

+### Date: 24th Jan
-"Express. js get, post
+Express. js get, post

-Calling data from api"
+Calling data from api